Why GIS Users (Still) Need to Know About MOOCs - 05/08/2016

 Wide variety There are now companies, universities, nonprofits and others offering MOOCs that include GIS.
 A well rounded professional needs more than technical ability.
 Are you considering starting up a GIS consulting business?
 How about a business MOOC?

-Credentials While a number of organizations are working on ways to turn MOOCs into credit bearing college courses, companies and nonprofits are offering other credentials such as certificates of completion and badges.
+Credentials While a number of organizations are working on ways to turn MOOCs into credit-bearing college courses, companies and nonprofits are offering other credentials such as certificates of completion and badges.
 Do these matter?
 I think they do; I note the three MOOCs I’ve completed on my résumé.

-Advice for today’s MOOC
+Advice for Today’s MOOC

-students Search widely and vet EdX and Udemy are less wellknown than Coursera, but all three and others of which you have not heard, host MOOCs.
+students Search widely and vet EdX and Udemy are less well-known than Coursera, but all three and others of which you have not heard, host MOOCs.
 Don’t be put off by organizations that are new to you, just vet them.
 Read course reviews; CourseTalk is a good place to start.

-Law of “Two Feet” applies Go into MOOCs expecting a good to great experience, but don’t feel bad if it doesn’t work out.
+Law of “Two Feet” applies to into MOOCs expecting a good to great experience, but don’t feel bad if it doesn’t work out.
 Remember that only 7% or so of students complete most MOOCs, so it’s no big deal to drop out.